SafeteeWoW/LibDeflate/README.md

 ![LuaRocks](https://img.shields.io/luarocks/v/safeteeWoW/LibDeflate.svg)

-# LibDeflate v0.9.0-alpha2
+# LibDeflate
-## Pure Lua DEFLATE/zlib compressors and decompressors.
+## Pure Lua compressors and decompressors with high compression ratio using DEFLATE/zlib format.

 Copyright (C) 2018 Haoqian He

 ## Introduction
-LibDeflate is a pure Lua DEFLATE/zlib compressors and decompressors, which compress almost as good as [zlib](https://github.com/madler/zlib).
+LibDeflate is pure Lua compressor and decompressor with high compression ratio, which compresses almost as good as [zlib](https://github.com/madler/zlib).
 LibDeflate does not have any dependencies except you need to have a working Lua interpreter.

 ## Supported Lua Versions